The Final Difficult Days of Brittany Murphy

 A year after her death, Alex Ben Block details her struggles to revive her once-promising career -- and, for the first time, shares his interviews with her late husband and mother.

 [Editor's Note: In Nov.
 2013, Brittany Murphy's father requested a new toxicology report that suggested that his daughter may have been poisoned.
-He re-emphasized that assertion in an interview with Good Morning America, in which he said: "I have a feeling that there was definitely a murder situation here.
+In an interview on Good Morning America, he said: "I have a feeling that there was definitely a murder situation here.
 Yeah, it's poison.
-Yes, yes, I know that."]
+Sharon Murphy, Brittany Murphy's mother, disputed that claim in an open letter to The Hollywood Reporter."]

 The following story appears in the new issue of The Hollywood Reporter on newsstands Wednesday.